kikito/bump.lua/README.md

 }
 ```

-Note that collisions of type `slide` and `bounce` have some additional fields (1 and two respectively).
+Note that collisions of type `slide` and `bounce` have some additional fields.
 They are described
 on each response's section above.

 Most of this info is useful only if you are doing semi-advanced stuff with collisions, but they could have some uses.